UnsignedArduino/TinyChessTest/README.md

   --games COUNT, -g COUNT
                         Number of games.
 Defaults to 50.
   --concurrency COUNT, -c COUNT
                         Number of concurrent games.
-Defaults to 5.
+Defaults to 1.
+  --no-book, -nb        Disables the use of an opening book.
 ```